The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 Final pricing, rental titles, and the ability to place orders via our website are available beginning approximately four weeks prior to the start of the semester.

-Keep in mind that your book list may change, depending on an changes you make to your schedule during the first two weeks of the fall semester, which is the add/drop period.
+Keep in mind that your book list may change, depending on an changes you make to your schedule during the first two weeks of the semester, which is the add/drop period.